spatialos/gdk-for-unity/docs/modules/player-lifecycle/basic-player-creation.md

 * [Workers in the GDK]({{urlRoot}}/reference/concepts/worker)
 ")%>

-By default, the module automatically sends a player creation request as soon as the client-worker instance connects to SpatialOS.
-This spawns a [SpatialOS entity]({{urlRoot}}/reference/glossary#spatialos-entity) representing a player.
+By default, the module sends a player creation request as soon as the client-worker instance connects to SpatialOS.
+The server-worker instance which receives the request spawns a [SpatialOS entity]({{urlRoot}}/reference/glossary#spatialos-entity) to represent the player.
+It then deletes the player entity after multiple consecutive unsuccessful [heartbeats]({{urlRoot}}/modules/player-lifecycle/heartbeating).

-To do this, you need to:
+To set-up this functionality:

 1. Set up your worker connector.
 1. Define the entity template for your player entities.